Doctor of Nursing Practice (DNP)

 Explanation of Evidence-Based Practice

 When preparing your admissions materials, all applicants should keep in mind the role of Evidence-Based Practice within the scope of the DNP.
-For a better explanation, view this video presentation by Dr. Elizabeth Gazza, director of Chatham's nursing programs.
+For a better explanation, view this video presentation by Dr. Elizabeth Gazza, instructor in Chatham's DNP program.

 If you have any questions please contact:Graduate Admission